voelzmo/codex/vault-aws-ha-setup.md

 , create some documentation right away about secret dependency.
 Failures will occur quickly if the duplicated secret values get out of synced.

-Consider placing related secret data such as username and host address in the vault under the same path as the secret.
+Consider placing related secret data such as username and host address in the Vault under the same path as the secret.
 It should avoid manually updating all the various deployments if that data is duplicated in the manifest files.

 ## Setup Cloud Foundry